-Call it mountain bike amnesia because I’m already forgetting the hard work necessary to bikepack in the Chilcotin Mountains.
+Call it mountain bike amnesia, but I’m already forgetting the hard work necessary to bikepack in the Chilcotin Mountains.
 Sweaty hike-a-bikes up mountain passes drift away, replaced by stunning vistas and brake-melting descents, a goofy grin plastered across my face.

 Our simple trip goals: pedal bikes laden with six days of food into the backcountry of British Columbia.
 Keep the plan flexible.
 Make decisions knowing that help won’t arrive for a looong time if we mess up.

-Lastly, the most difficult and important goal: Don’t eat all the good snacks on day 1.
+And, lastly, the most difficult and important goal: Don’t eat all the good snacks on day one.

 The verdict: WHOA.
 The Chilcotins are as beautiful and physically challenging as we’d heard.
 The terrain looks like a love child of Iceland and the Pacific NW, ranging from tree-lined lakes to icy creek crossings to alpine passes to scree traverses

 This remote zone contains all the ingredients for a delightful backcountry adventure.
 All you need is food, maps, pedal power, and ear plugs to ignore the large bears chipmunks stomping around all night.

 To reach the South Chilcotin Mountains, drive north of Whistler, B.C.
 WAY north.
 There are two options: the tire-eating beast of a fire road called The Hurley, or via Lillooet, town motto Guaranteed Rugged.

 Either way, it’s over two hours heading north off the grid while wondering if you’ll end up in Alaska.